Eagle-Konbu/arlon/README.md

 # Arlon

-A CLI tool to compare branches and files in Git repositories.
+A Rust workspace providing both a core library and CLI tool for comparing branches and files in Git repositories.

+## Workspace Structure

+This project is organized as a Rust workspace with two main components:

+- **`arlon-core`**: Core library with domain logic, use cases, and Git repository operations
+- **`arlon-cli`**: Command-line interface built on top of the core library

 ## Features